Aishatu Jibril Dukku

-representing Dukku and Nafada Federal constituency, Gombe State, Nigeria.
+representing Dukku and Nafada Federal constituency, Gombe State, Nigeria from 2019 to 2023 and was succeeded by Abdullahi El-Rasheed and preceded by Aishatu Jibril Dukku.
 She was the chairman of the House of Representatives Committee on Electoral and Political Parties.
 She was defeated in the 2023 House of Representatives elections in her reelection bid.

 Early life and education

 Aishatu Jibril Dukku, known as 'Mama Shatu', was born in Kaduna in Northern Nigeria and is an indigene of Dukku Local Government Area of Gombe State, Nigeria.
 She completed her primary education at the Central Primary School, Gombe, from 1970 to 1976.
 She completed her secondary education at the Federal Government Girls' College, Bauchi from 1976 to 1982, and obtained her General Certificate of Examinations (GCE).
 She holds a Bachelor of Arts degree in education from the Bayero University, Kano.
 She lives with her husband, Jamalu Arabi, in their residence at Abuja quarters, Gombe.

 Educational career

 Dukku started her working career as a classroom teacher in 1987.
 In February 1988, the Bauchi State Government appointed her as the English language teacher at the Government Girls' Science Secondary School, Doma, Gombe State.
 In 1990, she was appointed as the Vice Principal (Academic) of Pilot Junior Secondary School, Gombe.
 From 1990 to 1994, she was seconded to the Ministry of Education, Bauchi and served as the Vice Principal (Academic) at the Government Girls' Science Secondary School, Doma, Gombe State from 1994 to 1996.
 In 1997, she was appointed as the first principal of the Government Day Secondary School, Gandu, and the pioneer principal of the Federal Government Girls' College, Bajoga, Gombe state from May 1999 to March 2006.
 From March 2006 – May 2007, she served as the Federal Inspector of Education, Federal Ministry of Education, Federal Inspectorate Service, Gombe.
 The Late President Musa Yar' Adua appointed her as the Honourable Minister of State for Education, Federal Republic of Nigeria and she held the position from 26 July 2007 until 17 March 2010.